codepoetpbowden/ConnectedLivingSpace/README.txt

 changelog:
 ----------
 release v1.1.4.0
-* Espand and reformat parameter info in the RMB of the editor part description dialog.
+* Expand and reformat parameter info in the RMB of the editor part description dialog.
 * Added Editor-based tweakables to allow passability customization of a part during vessel construction.

 release v1.1.3.1